 A contracture develops when the normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue.
 This tissue makes it hard to stretch the area and prevents normal movement.

-Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, ligaments, and joint areas.
+Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, and ligaments surrounding a joint.
 They affect range of motion and function in a certain body part.
-There is usually also pain.
+Often, there is also pain.

 Follow your health care provider's instructions for treating contracture at home.
 Treatments may include:

 - You notice a decreased ability to move a joint.

 The provider will ask about your symptoms.
 Questions may include when the symptoms began, whether or not you have pain in the affected area, and what treatments you've had in the past.

 Depending on the cause and type of contracture, you may need tests such as an x-ray.

 Treatment may include physical therapy, medicines, and orthopedic braces.
 Surgery may be helpful for some types of contractures.

 Campbell TM, Dudek N, Trudel G. Joint contractures.
 In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 127.

 Miller RH, Azar FM, Throckmorton TW.
 Shoulder and elbow injuries.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 46.